ceramicnetwork/docs/docs/authentication/key-did/provider.md

 # Key DID Provider
 Key DID Provider is a [DID Provider](../../learn/glossary.md#did-provider) for the [Key DID Method](./method.md).
 It allows you to create and use Key DIDs within your application.

-## Available key types
+## Supported key types

-ED25519: Here you can find a reference implementation of the `ed25519` Key DID. [ceramicnetwork/key-did-provider-ed25519](https://github.com/ceramicnetwork/key-did-provider-ed25519){:target="_blank"}
+Key DID Provider implementations are specific to the type of cryptographic key pair that you are using, however they can all use the same [Key DID Resolver](./resolver.md).
+Below find a list of supported key types, and their respective providers.

+- **ED25519 Key DID Provider**: Works with Ed25519 cryptographic key pairs.
+You can find the JavaScript implementation at [`ceramicnetwork/key-did-provider-ed25519`](https://github.com/ceramicnetwork/key-did-provider-ed25519){:target="_blank"}.

 ## **Installation**